lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

 #.
 Add comments to all instances.
 The comments should be concise.
 The comments
    should not contain redundant information and must not contain hard coded parameters as those can change.
-   If the functionality of an instance is obvious the developer may use comments that closely resemble the class names, such as `Logical And`.
+   If the functionality of an instance is obvious the developer may use comments that closely resemble the class names, such as "Logical And".

 #.
 Each block must have an ``info`` section that explains its functionality.
    In this ``info`` section, names of ``parameters``, ``inputs`` and ``outputs``